Abandonment (existentialism)

 Abandonment, in philosophy, refers to the infinite freedom of humanity without the existence of a condemning or omnipotent higher power.
 Original existentialism explores the liminal experiences of anxiety, death, "the nothing" and nihilism; the rejection of science (and above all, causal explanation) as an adequate framework for understanding human being; and the introduction of "authenticity" as the norm of self-identity, tied to the project of self-definition through freedom, choice, and commitment.
 Existential thought bases itself fundamentally in the idea that one's identity is constituted neither by nature nor by culture, since to "exist" is precisely to constitute such an identity.
 It is from this foundation that one can begin to understand abandonment and forlornness.

 Origin

-Søren Kierkegaard and Frederich Nietzsche, the supposed originators of the existentialist school of thought, constrained their theories to theological systems.
+Søren Kierkegaard and Friedrich Nietzsche, the supposed originators of the existentialist school of thought, constrained their theories to theological systems.
 Both were concerned with the "singularity of existence" and the fact that "existence comes before essence"; but neither of them approach the belief that God never existed and therefore never controlled individual will.
 The first to do so were Jean-Paul Sartre and Martin Heidegger.

 According to Sartre, there are three schools of philosophical thought that influence the freedom of the individual: